cvxgrp/cvxportfolio/docs/manual.rst

 Parallel back-testing
 ---------------------

-You can run multiple back-tests in parallel wit the :meth:`MarketSimulator.backtest_many` method.
+You can run multiple back-tests in parallel with the :meth:`MarketSimulator.backtest_many` method.
 It takes a list of policies and returns the corresponding list of :class:`cvxportfolio.result.BacktestResult`.
 Also :meth:`MarketSimulator.optimize_hyperparameters` uses the same approach,